 After September 11 2001, Nora created several pieces that commemorate the events seen and felt the world over.
 Almost immediately after the twin towers collapsed, Nora pointed her digital camera at the TV and continued shooting for months after.
 Incorporating these hundreds of photographs with hundreds of bottle caps, much like the Mexican Folk artists have done with their shrines to the dead, she created a visual history of New York and America from the perspective of the media that feeds us our news and cultures.
 Nora also mixed milagros, nail heads and other found objects to create the series called "9/11 LIVE"

 Post 9/11, Nora felt compelled to create works of a less stressful nature.
 Inspired by her daily walks in the park with her adopted dog Chelsea, she began a series of paintings called "Every Dog Has Its Day".
 Working from photos, Nora uses acrylics to paint abstract yet personality-driven portraits of the pets.
 In the ensuing years of painting dog portraits, she has finished over three dozen commissions.

-"I am currently working on new works, upcycling many of the decades worth of photographs into collage.
+"I am currently working on new works, up-cycling many of the decades worth of photographs into collage.
 I am also working digitally with images and icons layered to make stylized stories of Americana, nature and cityscapes.
 When I'm not creating visually, I write and wine.
 I no longer live in Hollywood, but it'll always be my university to life.
 Now I work at a winery in Sonoma and entertain visitors with history, humor and wine.
 Every day, life inspires."